 The most eye-catching stat here is there have been as many 101.0 shots win the Melbourne Cup as there have been winning favourites.
 This implies it’s certainly worth looking more in depth for relevant Melbourne Cup trends, rather than simply backing the favourite or ruling out the underdogs based solely on their odds.

-Last 10 Years Melbourne Cup Trends
+Melbourne Cup Betting Trends

 The Melbourne Cup is staged each year on the first Tuesday in November and is dubbed as ‘The Race That Stops A Nation’.
 It’s the richest handicap run over this distance in the world so it always attracts runners from all corners of the globe and there are also many key pointers on how to bet on the Melbourne Cup including these trends and stats.